Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Related Work

 \subsubsection{Methods involving Data Augmentation Techniques}

 In recent years, various augmentation strategies have been proposed to improve the generalization ability of FAS models and face classification systems.
-For instance, Shao \textit{et al.} developed a domain-transfer augmentation network that disentangles a face image into attribute components---such as identity, pose/expression, lighting, and general features---enabling the synthesis of new face images by manipulating these components \cite{shao2021dotfan}.
-Huang \textit{et al.} introduced a feature mixing approach that blends domain-specific statistics to promote domain-invariant feature learning \cite{huang2022generalized}.
-Building on this, Wang \textit{et al.} proposed a negative data augmentation scheme using color jitter and masking to simulate unseen domains, thereby improving robustness against diverse attacks \cite{wang2023domain}.
-However, spoof samples generated solely through such visual transformations offer limited domain variability.
-To address this, we previously combined data augmentation with disentangled feature learning to enrich spoof diversity and improve cross-domain generalization \cite{huang2022learning, huang2023towards}.
-While effective, these approaches, like most two-class methods, still require labeled spoof data and are thus not applicable to one-class FAS settings.
+Shao \textit{et al.} developed a domain-transfer augmentation framework that disentangles facial attributes---such as identity, pose/expression, and illumination---to synthesize new face images~\cite{shao2021dotfan}.
+Huang \textit{et al.} introduced feature mixing to blend domain-specific statistics for domain-invariant learning \cite{huang2022generalized}, while Wang \textit{et al.} further proposed negative data augmentation using color jitter and masking to simulate unseen domains \cite{wang2023domain}.
+However, spoof samples generated only via such visual transformations provide limited domain variability.
+To address this limitation, we previously combined data augmentation with supervised disentangled feature learning to enrich spoof diversity and improve cross-domain generalization \cite{huang2022learning, huang2023towards}.
+Despite their effectiveness, these approaches still rely on labeled spoof data and are therefore unsuitable for one-class FAS settings.

-\subsection{One-class Face Anti-Spoofing}
+\subsection{One-Class Face Anti-Spoofing}

 One-class FAS methods aim to learn liveness features exclusively from live images to distinguish them from spoof images.
 Lim \textit{et al.} \cite{lim2020one} and Huang \textit{et al.} \cite{huang2021one} leveraged facial content reconstruction to capture liveness cues.
 However, in the absence of spoof data, these methods may learn general facial features rather than discriminative liveness features.
 Nikisins \textit{et al.} \cite{nikisins2018effectiveness} and Baweja \textit{et al.} \cite{baweja2020anomaly} instead adopted Gaussian Mixture Models (GMMs), modeling the distribution of live features or synthesizing pseudo-spoof features by mixing Gaussian noise with live features.
 To enhance feature discrimination in the absence of spoof cues, we previously introduced a method \cite{huang2024one} that generates pseudo latent spoof features from live images using non-zero spoof cue maps.
 While this improved training supervision, domain information remained entangled in the learned features, limiting generalizability.